DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

 The sandbox \cite{lin2023agentsims} is served as a stable environment for TP agent to interact with tools, simulating real-world interaction while overcoming practical output inconsistency and API limits.
-We begin with toolkit annotation, then introduce the sandbox data collection and update mechanism.
+We first introduce how real-world tools are abstracted into a unified execution interface, and then describe the sandbox data collection and update mechanism built on top of this interface.